 The flowers of the Balloon plant are pretty and attractive to butterflies but are not showy.
 It is the seed pods that become the real conversation piece when this tall milkweed is covered in them.
 They also look great in dried arrangements.

 Since the Balloon plant is native to South Africa, it is only a perennial in USDA Zones 8-10 (some say 9-10).
 It can be weedy in tropical areas.
 In the cooler zones it is grown as an annual.
 It is fast growing but gets large so this is one you may want to start indoors before the last frost or buy an already growing plant.
 This milkweed will get about 4-6 feet tall and about 3 feet wide.

 Balloon plant milkweed likes full sun and will grow in dry to medium moist (prefers medium moist) soil with good drainage.
 It will also grow well in large containers.

 Propagation, Grow Asclepias physocarpa from seed

-Barely cover the seed when sowing and keep the soil moist and in bright light because light can help with germination.
-Since it is a milkweed from the tropics, the seed will germinate best around 69-75F.
+Do not cover the seed when sowing and keep the soil moist and in bright light because light helps greatly with germination.
+Since it is a milkweed from the tropics, the seed will germinate best in warm temperatures (68-80F).
 Balloon plant can take a while to germinate so give it between 15-30 days.

 Balloon plant seeds can be collected in the fall for replanting in the spring and for sharing with friends, family, or butterfly projects.
 To collect the seed, let the pod dry and turn rosy-tan colored so the seed can mature.
 Before it opens, or right as it starts to open, break it the rest of the way and strip the seeds from the white “silks”.
 The seeds should be brown/black and dry looking.
 Dry completely before storing.